Injury news overshadowing start of season for Dayton

 That’s just a brief synopsis and doesn’t include the numerous injuries or heartbreaking losses over the years.
 Still, the fans keep coming.
 They’ve now sold out two straight seasons and 44 games in a row at UD Arena.

 Like the Hawk, of Saint Joseph’s, hope never dies.
-Maybe the Flyers can survive without Smith for however long he’s sidelined.
-Maybe Kobe Elvis can carry the point guard load.
-Maybe Mike Sharavjamts is as good as everyone says.
+Maybe the Flyers can survive without Smith for however long he’s sidelined?
+Maybe Kobe Elvis can carry the point guard load?
+Maybe freshman Mike Sharavjamts is as good as everyone says?

 Dayton fans will learn the answers to those questions in November.
 For now, they’re trying to patch the holes in their enthusiasm with red and blue Band-Aids.